ElliotRedhead/IntroductionToICP-MS/README.md

 The single column text layout on larger resolutions has an inline image in the plasma-ionisation section.
 This is merged into the single-column format on smaller resolutions.
 Both images used in this website are responsive to the screen size as proven by multi-platform testing.

-Troubleshooting style issues was undertaken by inspecting the affected element and determining which style properties require altering to achieve the desired result.
+Troubleshooting of style issues was undertaken by inspecting the affected element and determining which style properties require altering to achieve the desired result.

 ## Deployment